shuvro-baset/Django-Rest-Framework/README.md

    - inherits from GenericAPIView includes implementations for various actions, by mixing in the behavoiur of the various mixin class.

 `Authentication & Permission`
-   - permissions(AllowAny, isAuthenticate, isAdminUser, )
+   - permissions(AllowAny, isAuthenticate, isAdminUser, DjangoModelPermission)

+`Custom Permission`
+   - import BasePermission and make a different file and create your custom permission functionality
+   - has_permission, has_object_permission
+   - return true/false